Reuters deputy social media editor Matthew Keys says he was dismissed

 In his job at Reuters, Keys posted news from Reuters and other sources on both company Twitter feeds and other means, including his own Twitter account.
 He was suspended from Reuters after last month’s indictment and his access to his Reuters email account was cut off.
 He continued to tweet from a personal account, @TheMatthewKeys, and identified himself as an editor at Reuters.

-Keys tweeted that his dismissal was groundless and he would contest it with help from the union that represents Reuters journalists, the Newspaper Guild of New York.
+Keys maintains his dismissal was groundless and said he would contest it with help from the union that represents Reuters journalists, the Newspaper Guild of New York.
 Deborah Zabarenko, the unit chair of the union at Reuters, said in an email that the Guild “does plan to grieve this and arbitrate it if necessary.”